atc tower at the airport with grey sky

 • Four hours for all other flights.

 If the airline does not provide you with vouchers, you can purchase food and drinks yourself.
-Make sure you always your receipts and boarding pass for declaring the costs with the airline.
+Make sure you always your receipts and boarding pass so you can declare the costs with the airline.

 A cancelled flight because of a strike